 Remember March?
-Back when people all of a sudden started baking banana bread?
+When people all of a sudden started baking banana bread?
 It was a strange time where newly housebound humans killed time and entertained each other by photographing themselves (and their kids and pets) along with household items to recreate famous works of art from the Getty’s collection.

-While Ikea stores closed, people were missing more than their furniture fixes - they craved the retailer’s famous meatballs.
+While Ikea stores closed, people were missing more than their furniture fixes: they craved the retailer’s famous meatballs.
 On Twitter, the company published the recipe on how to make Swedish meatballs at home - in typical Ikea fashion.
-Might not be the most surprising campaign but still, it takes balls to give away your signature recipe.
+Might not be the most surprising campaign, but it takes balls to give away your signature recipe.

 Agency: MEMAC Ogilvy Dubai

 Yes, we know.
 Ikea.
 Again.
 But credit where credit’s due.
 We’re always big fans of campaigns that spin a negative into a positive.
 As Ikea’s stores are often located far from city centres, people spend a lot of time getting there (negative).
 That’s why Ogilvy launched a new initiative ‘Buy With Your Time’ - letting customers pay with the time they’ve spent getting to Ikea (positive).
 Genius.

 The main advice we got when COVID-19 first disrupted our lives?
 Yes, also social distancing.
 But we’re talking about this one: Wash your hands.
 For at least 20 seconds.
 Wash it thoroughly.
 The more, the merrier.
 We got the message, sure, but 20 seconds is just … so long.
 In an attempt to make it easier for all of us, Verve agency created 20 Second Soaps.
 The first soap that acts as a timer to help people watch their hands properly.
 Brilliantly simple.